 Microsoft Expression Web

-Microsoft offers a free web design program, Microsoft Expression Web, that you can use to design a site.
+Microsoft used to offer a free web design program, Microsoft Expression Web, that you could use to design a site.
+Although the program is no longer available for new users, the instructions below will help you publish your site if you're still using it.

 Publishing files from Expression Web 4